 Cash or debit card are the only acceptable methods of payment when buying a Canada Post Money Order.

 For more information, see Money Orders.

 Business cheques are an acceptable method of payment for certain services.
 Business cheques over $1,500 received at a post office must be certified.
 Some restrictions or conditions apply.

-An administrative fee of $42.50 will be applied on any payment that is dishonoured for any reason, including a payment returned due to Non Sufficient Funds (NSF).
-The Customer agrees to reimburse Canada Post for all costs, including legal fees and bank charges, incurred as a result of late or dishonoured payments.
+An administrative fee will be applied on any payment that is dishonoured for any reason, including a payment returned due to Non Sufficient Funds (NSF).
+The customer agrees to reimburse Canada Post for all costs, including legal fees and bank charges, incurred as a result of late or dishonoured payments.

 International Reply Coupon

 International Reply Coupons are coupons that may be purchased in Canada and other participating member countries of the Universal Postal Union (UPU).
 They may be sent in a letter or parcel to be exchanged by a recipient in any member country of the Universal Postal Union (UPU).

 The recipient can exchange one coupon for postage stamps, and if not precluded by the internal legislation of the country of exchange, for postal stationery or postal prepayment marks or impressions representing the minimum postage prepayable on an international unregistered airmail letter.

 Contract customers with pre-approved credit terms may select “ACCOUNT” as a method of payment if the mailing is to be invoiced and charged to the customer’s account and for applicable credit terms to apply.
 Contract customers should refer to their appropriate service Customer Guide at canadapost.ca/customerguides under Paying For Your Mailing.

 When applied to a mailing, the following proofs of payment indicate that customers have provided payment to Canada Post.
 Some restrictions or conditions may apply.
 Refer to the appropriate service for the list of acceptable proofs of payment.